eDrivers/eDriversMS/Revisions2/Rebuttal.md

 *Line 73 - How does the intensifying human footprint result in increasingly intricate environmental exposure regimes?
 I think this is confusing when you claim anthropogenic drivers as environmental drivers.*

-> - We mean that the expanding and intensifying human footprint results in drivers of change increasingly overlapping at higher intensities, which in turns creates more intricate exposure regimes.
+> - We mean that the expanding and intensifying human footprint results in drivers of change increasingly overlapping at higher intensities, which in turn creates more intricate exposure regimes.
 We modified the terminology used throughout the manuscript and do not refer to drivers as "environmental drivers" anymore.
-We rather use the expression "drivers of environmental change" (see answer to question 2 for more details).
-We also simplified this sentence to: *As a result, the St. Lawrence System is exposed to an increasing number of drivers of environmental change, as is observed across ecosystems globally (see Halpern et al., 2015b; Halpern et al., 2019)* (lines 79 to 84).
+Instead, we use the expression "drivers of environmental change" (see answer to question 2 for more details).
+We also simplified this sentence to: *Consequently, the St. Lawrence System is exposed to an increasing number of drivers of environmental change, as is observed across ecosystems globally (see Halpern et al., 2015b; Halpern et al., 2019)* (lines 80 to 86).

 *Line 97 - The sentence “Describing drivers will therefore provide critical information on areas most exposed to drivers in the St. Lawrence.” does not make sense.
 Please clarify what you mean.*

-> - We modified this sentence by: *While co-occurring drivers may not interact, driver co-occurrence is a requirement for interactions to exist.
-Knowledge of their co-distribution can therefore identify areas where driver interactions are most likely observed.* (lines 104 to 107).
+> - We modified this sentence to: *Whereas co-occurring drivers may not interact, driver co-occurrence is a requirement for interactions to exist.
+Knowledge of their co-distribution can therefore identify areas where driver interactions are most likely observed.* (lines 103 to 105).

 *Line 124 - You never state an initial goal prior to this statement.*

-> - We modified the statement of the objectives to address this issue (lines 132 to 147).
+> - We modified the statement of the objectives to address this issue (lines 134 to 146).
 See answer to question 2 for more details.

 *Line 128 - Should your goal be to characterize the distribution and intensity of drivers with two objectives as stated starting on line 129?*

-> - We now state: *Our main goal in this study is to characterize the distribution and intensity of drivers in the St. Lawrence.
-More specifically, our objectives are to: 1) identify areas of high cumulative exposure to drivers and 2) characterize areas with similar cumulative exposure profiles, i.e. areas exposed to similar suites of co-occurring drivers* (lines 135 to 138).
+> - We agree and we now state: *The main goal of this study is to characterize the distribution and intensity of drivers in the St. Lawrence System.
+More specifically, our objectives are to: 1) identify areas of high cumulative exposure to drivers and 2) characterize areas with similar cumulative exposure profiles, i.e. areas exposed to similar suites of co-occurring drivers* (lines 134 to 138).

 *Line 131 - Are cumulative exposure regimes the same as threat complexes described later in the manuscript?*

-> - See answer to question 2.
+> - We removed all mentions of threat complexes and cumulative exposure regimes in favour of cumulative exposure profiles (see answer to question 2).

 *Section 3 - No mention of eDrivers or it’s role in the analysis.*